Patient Presence Services

 Finding meaning after loss

 I am certified through David's Grief Educator Program to be present with you through your grieving process.
-Hour long grief sessions can be by phone, online or in person at my office in East Brookfield, MA.
+Hour long grief sessions can be by phone or online.

 My goal is to create a safe space for you to express your feelings surrounding your loss.
 You may feel lost, sad, angry, resentful, guilty, deep-seated grief or sorrow.
 By having your feelings witnessed, you can begin to heal.
 You are welcome to book a free 30-minute consultation.